galenmolk/studiosaurus/Assets/readme.txt

-add opening animation/closing animation for selector find higher def handle sprites add DOTween classes so hovering over things can do some stuff change component control colors (second two to be more dino-ey less depressing)
+add opening animation/closing animation for selector find higher def handle sprites add DOTween classes so hovering over things can do some stuff

 CONTINUAL
 improve naming of prefabs and hierarchy objects, class names, etc